REPRESENTATIVE TRAFFIC ENGINEERING PROJECTS

 Tempe Core Small Area Transportation Study, Tempe

 CivTech is completing a small area transportation study for the ASU and the City of Tempe that includes the north portion of Tempe.
 A transportation model was developed in TransCAD for the area from Priest Drive to Loop 101 and the Loop 202 to Apache Boulevard.
 The intent of the study is to determine the transportation network within ASU and along the surrounding roadway network to accommodate the entitlement density within the downtown core.
-Extensive coordination has been required with ASU, City of Tempe and the Developer of the Athletic Facilities District to confirm proposed development densities, calibrate the traffic demand model and discuss potential recommended transportation improvements with the study area.
+Extensive coordination has been required with ASU, City of Tempe and the Developer of the Athletic Facilities District to confirm proposed development densities, calibrate the traffic demand model and discuss potential recommended transportation improvements within the study area.

 Tempe Core Small Area Transportation